nathanielrb/time-in-microKanren/paper.md

 ;; => (((+ +) <O1>) ((+ +) <M>) ((+ +) <O3>) . #<promise>)
 ```

-Note that since the database states are persistent, we can calculate deltas over any two states.
-Keeping track of a stream of states and adding an index on time will therefore give us a truly time-traveling database.
+Since the database states are persistent, we can calculate deltas over any two states.
+Keeping track of a stream of states and indexing them on time will therefore give us a truly time-traveling database.